wangywUST/ucm_llm_course_2025/lectures/introduction.md

 ## Conclusion

 Tokenization serves as the crucial interface between human language and machine processing.
-Understanding its principles and challenges enables better language model development and deployment.
-The field continues to evolve with new approaches and optimizations, driven by the increasing demands of modern language models.
+Understanding its principles, from vocabulary construction to text conversion, enables better language model development and deployment.
+As the field evolves, new approaches and optimizations continue to emerge, driven by the increasing demands of modern language models.

 ## References